Updated: Oct 1

 Answers unique to the firm

 If you can copy and paste your answer into all of the firms you apply to, then you’re not answering this question well enough.
 Look at the work the firm has done and find examples.
 Where is the firm investing?
-What is R&D looking like?
+What does R&D look like?
 What is diversity and equality like?
 What is the firm culture like?
 This last one will be a hard one to answer without personally visiting an office and/or speaking to people from an office; ‘culture’ can be simply considered as ‘everything which Google can’t tell you.’
-It’s about how receptive the office is to people working from home and flexible working.
+It’s about how receptive the office is to people working from home and flexible working (pre- and post-COVID!) .
 It’s about whether people are willing to give up time to chat over coffee.
 Are workers in competition with one another or do they work collaboratively?
 Is there a sense that you have to be in the office to be seen, or if work is done, do people go home?
-These things can be hard to gauge but are worth considering, in applications and on visits to firms.
+These things can be hard to gauge but are worth considering, in applications, discussions with firm representatives and on visits to firms.

 What firms are not looking for: